intermine/im-docs/docs/system-requirements/hardware/index.rst

 Recommendations
 ----------------------

 The requirements for running InterMine depend on the size of data warehouse you need to create.
-It is possible to build small InterMine databases on most linux or Mac desktops but with more substantial databases a more powerful dedicated server is required.
+It is possible to build small InterMine databases on most Linux or Mac desktops but with more substantial databases a more powerful dedicated server is required.
 The recommendations below are the minimum for running substantial servers such as FlyMine or InterMines for the major model organism databases.

 Database servers
 ~~~~~~~~~~~~~~~~